-Results from Clinical Study in Young Adults with Down Syndrome
+ELND005 Clinical Study in Youth with Down Syndrome Results

 Transition's wholly-owned subsidiary, Transition Therapeutics Ireland Limited ("TTIL") completed this first study in Down syndrome subjects without dementia to allow optimal dose selection for future larger studies.